Team GB Skater Kersten Hopes He Has Right Olympic Blend - UrduPoint

 The 27-year-old born in the speed skating-mad Netherlands -- the most successful nation in the sport in Winter Games history -- will turn out for Team GB in Beijing next month by virtue of his English-born mother Nadia.

-Kersten and his girlfriend, fellow British speed skater Ellia Smeding, who is hoping to be on the plane to China with him, are coffee connoisseurs.
+Kersten and his speed skater girlfriend Ellia Smeding, who will also represent Britain in China, are coffee connoisseurs.

 Having suffered poor coffee across the globe, in 2020 they decided to launch their own brand to fund their Olympic dream -- and "Brew 22" was born.